-Tomorrow I’ll be posting a Quaker tale for Valentine’s Day, our version of Romeo & Juliet.
+I have written and posted a Quaker tale for Valentine’s Day, Esther & The Heathens, our version of Romeo & Juliet.
 There are several original illustrations in the story, by an African American artist who deserves much more recognition than she has received.

 After much searching on the net, I was able to ferret out enough data for this tribute, to the late Charlotte Lewis.